gleitz/howdoi/README.rst

-      -p POS, --pos POS  select answer in specified position (default: 1) -a, --all          display the full text of the answer -l, --link         display only the answer link
+      -p POS, --pos POS  select answer in specified position (default: 1) -a, --all          display the full text of the answer -l, --link         display only the answer link -i, --interactive  prompt if you'd link to open the search link in a browser, if you didn't get your answer

 Author
 ------